Azelastine and Fluticasone

 Respiratory: Epistaxis (4%; frequency and severity may be increased in children)

-<1% (Limited to important or life-threatening): Abnormality in thinking, anosmia, anxiety, application site irritation, atrial fibrillation, blurred vision, bronchospasm, burning sensation, cataract, chest pain, confusion, conjunctivitis, diarrhea, dizziness, drowsiness, drug tolerance, dry nose, dry throat, dyspnea, erythema, generalized ache, glaucoma, hoarseness, hypersensitivity reaction, hypertension, increased heart rate, increased intraocular pressure, initial insomnia, muscle spasm, nasal obstruction, nasal septum perforation, nasal sores, nervousness, palpitations, paresthesia, restlessness, sedation, skin rash, sore throat, swelling of eye, therapeutic response unexpected, urinary retention, vertigo, visual disturbance, weight loss, xerophthalmia
+<1%, postmarketing, and/or case reports: Abnormality in thinking, ageusia, altered sense of smell, anaphylactoid reaction, anaphylaxis, angioedema, anosmia, anxiety, application site irritation, atrial fibrillation, blurred vision, bronchospasm, burning sensation, cataract, chest pain, confusion, conjunctivitis, cough, diarrhea, dizziness, drowsiness, drug tolerance, dry nose, dry throat, dyspnea, erythema, eye irritation, facial edema, facial swelling, fatigue, generalized ache, glaucoma, hoarseness, hypersensitivity reaction, hypertension, increased heart rate, increased intraocular pressure, insomnia (initial), muscle spasm, nasal discomfort, nasal obstruction, nasal septum perforation, nasal sores, nausea, nervousness, pain, palpitations, paresthesia, pruritus, restlessness, sedation, skin rash, sore throat, swelling of eye, therapeutic response unexpected, throat irritation, tongue edema, urinary retention, urticaria, vertigo, visual disturbance, voice disorder, vomiting, weight loss, wheezing, xerophthalmia

 Concerns related to adverse effects: